AliSoftware/alisoftware.github.io/_posts/2016-03-27-pattern-matching-1.md

 book.checkAuthor("Jules Verne")
 ```

-Notice here that althrough we use `author` in the `case` patterns, we don't need to use `let` here (unlike in the preview paragraph).
+Notice here that although we use `author` in the `case` patterns, we don't need to use `let` here (unlike in the preview paragraph).
 That's because in this case, we won't create a variable to bind a value to it.
 Instead, we use a constant which already has a value (provided by the function parameter) — not creating a new one that is gonna be bound to the value matched with `self`.

 _[EDIT]_ Another great example of matching with constants have been [suggested by @ashfurrow on Twitter](https://twitter.com/ashfurrow/status/734868499441418240) when dealing with HTTP status codes: